 The Firestone Test Facility was originally an approximately 1-acre area that consisted of three buildings, a test pond, and a suspected test range.
 Two of the buildings were used as a test chamber for tubelaunched, optically-tracked, wire-guided missiles and Dragon missiles, while shaped charges were tested under water at the test pond.
-Due to the classified nature of the research that was conducted at the Firestone Test Facility, there is little available information regarding the activities that occurred or how the tests were conducted (SAIC, 1996).
+Due to the classified nature of the research that was conducted at the Firestone Test Facility, there is little available information regarding the activities that occurred or how the tests were conducted.
 The tests that were conducted were reportedly contained, which limited any release of Munitions and Explosives of Concern (MEC) (engineering-environmental Management, Inc. [e2M], 2007).
 A third, smaller building was located adjacent to the former test pond that was used for testing shaped charges.
 The building, which measured 10 feet high and 10 feet square, was constructed of reinforced concrete and fitted with steel plates and was surrounded by a barricade constructed of railroad ties.
 All three buildings have been removed, and the areas have been cleared of surface construction debris.
 Some buried construction debris is evident in the area around the former test pond due to mounded areas with rebar protruding through the ground surface.
-The MRS is currently 0.41 acres and is the location of the former building and area around the former test pond.
-The MRS is currently undeveloped, vacant land with no improvements.